eclipse-jgit/jgit/tools/jgit-ee8/README.md

 * Reuse these targets for other Bazel source consumers that need EE8 output.
 * Move the generated-test JUnit helper to bazlets only if more generated-test users need the same split between suite source labels and compiled sources.
-* Add Maven/Tycho/p2 generation only when a non-Bazel consumer needs published EE8 artifacts.
+* TODO: add Maven/Tycho/p2 generation when a non-Bazel consumer needs published EE8 artifacts.
 * Keep the canonical `srcs` filegroups aligned with each servlet-facing `java_library` so new Java sources are transformed automatically.